sepandhaghighi/samila/README.md

 ## Issues & bug reports

 Just fill an issue and describe it.
-We'll check it ASAP!
+We'll check it ASAP! or send an email to [info@samila.site](mailto:info@samila.site "info@samila.site").

 - Please complete the issue template